Powers of Attorney in Houston, Texas

 Call Houston Estate Planning Lawyers Today: (713) 909-7323

 Someone holding power of attorney has the right to make financial, legal, and medical decisions on behalf of another person in the event the individual becomes incapacitated and unable to decide for him or herself.
 However, power of attorney strictly for financial or medical purposes does not assign total legal rights to the petitioner.
 Understanding the powers of attorney is a vital part of estate planning.
-Below, the estate planning lawyers at Hendershot, Cannon & Hisey, P.C. have outlined the various forms power of attorney can take.
+Below, the estate planning lawyers at Hendershot, Cowart & Hisey, P.C. have outlined the various forms power of attorney can take.

 Medical Power of Attorney